jiananlu/faked_csv/README.md

 # Faking CSV data made easy

-faked_csv, using the awesome [Faker](https://github.com/stympy/faker) gem, helps you to generate fake random data in your specified way.
-You may find it particularly useful when using the generated CSV in testing.
+faked_csv, using the awesome [Faker](https://github.com/stympy/faker) gem, helps you to generate CSV file with fake random data in your specified way.
+You may find it particularly useful in testing something out.

 ## Installation